MIRN21: Cancer

 miR-21 is frequently overexpressed in a wide variety of human cancers and is classified as a prototypical onco-miR.
 It promotes tumorigenesis, metastasis, and resistance to therapy by targeting a range of tumor suppressor genes and signaling pathways.
 Dysregulation of miR-21 is also implicated in various non-cancerous diseases, including cardiovascular and inflammatory conditions, underscoring its broad role in human pathology.

 miR-21 is one of the most frequently upregulated miRNAs in solid tumours, and its high levels were first described in B cell lymphomas.
 Overall, miR-21 is considered to be a typical 'onco-miR', which acts by inhibiting the expression of phosphatases, which limit the activity of signalling pathways such as AKT and MAPK.
 As most of the targets of miR-21 are tumor suppressors, miR-21 is associated with a wide variety of cancers including that of lymphoma, breast, ovaries, cervix, colon, lung, liver, brain, esophagus, prostate, pancreas, and thyroid.
-In 2010, it was develop the first-in class in vivo model where a non-coding RNA (including a microRNA) is able to create and maintain a tumor in the first described onco-miRNA adicction.
+In 2010, it was develop the first-in class in vivo model where a non-coding RNA (including a microRNA) is able to create and maintain a tumor in the first described onco-miRNA addiction.
 A 2014 meta-analysis of 36 studies evaluated circulating miR-21 as a biomarker of various carcinomas, finding it has potential as a tool for early diagnosis. miR-21 expression was associated with survival in 53 triple negative breast cancer patients. miR-21 can also be detected in human faeces from colorectal cancer patients.
 Additionally, it has been demonstrated as an independent prognostic factor in patients with pancreatic neuroendocrine neoplasms.